The 6 Best Vertical Garden Kits in 2023

 Best types of plants for vertical gardening

-You can plant most anything that has a shallow root system and a fairly compact nature.
-Vining vegetables like cucumbers, squash and pole beans should be avoided because they’ll make a mess and crowd out the other plants.
+You can plant anything in a vertical garden that has a shallow root system and a fairly compact nature.
+Vining vegetables like cucumbers, squash, and pole beans should be avoided because they’ll make a mess and crowd out the other plants.
 Vegetables with deep root systems like carrots and potatoes won’t thrive, either.
 Everything else will do great!

 A vertical garden using lettuce